Over 50’s Lending

 My current lender won’t give me a new rate

 Mortgages have changed a lot over the years, particularly since 2007.
 As a result your current lender may have stopped lending for your specific situation, but they still have your mortgage on their books.
 When this happens, you can find that they may not offer you new rates.
 Fortunately, where certain lenders have left a niche, others have started specialising in this area.
-Particularly in the last 3 years, the number of mortgage options for older borrowers has increase dramatically.
+Particularly in recent years, the number of mortgage options for older borrowers has increase dramatically.

-It’s Important to seek advice, if you’re in this situation as you may be classed as a ‘mortgage prisoner’.
+It’s Important to seek advice, if you’re in this situation as you may be classed as a mortgage prisoner’.